-Healthcare is fairly rudimentary in these areas, and public health campaigns almost non-existent.
-The school children all need teaching about basic issues and conditions in the homes are much the same as they were fifty years ago.
-Having said that, as we have provided clean water, electricity, smokeless stoves, back boilers with hot water and a better education there has been a change in the types of conditions that the medical camp has recorded.
+There are currently no permanent doctors in the region, which is home to a population of Sherpa and Rai people living in rural communities.
+Healthcare is fairly rudimentary and public health campaigns almost non-existent.
+The homes and lives of people are traditional but having said that, since we have provided clean water, electricity, smokeless stoves, back boilers with hot water and access to education there has been a change in the types of conditions that the medical camp has recorded.
 Less respiratory problems for example, less dermatological problems as people are able to wash more frequently with hot water and soap.
 But long term joint problems are a continued problem, given that most people work a hard farming life and also porter for tourists.
 Pre-natal care is a big concern, the level of infant mortality and labour complications is unnecessarily high and could easily be avoided.

 Slowly these medical camps have provided an incremental positive change in the health of the region, and we are keen to continue for as long as possible.
 Your help and fundraising will make this possible.